YuRen-tw/textRevealer/README.md

 # Text Revealer
 Text Revealer is a tool for people to display their text.

-Just like screen-message but has more features like styling the text.
+Just like screen-message but has more features such as styling the text.

 *Read this in other languages: [English](README.md), [正體中文](README.zh-Hant-TW.md)*